-Meetings.
-An electronic ballot is only valid if a vote is registered on the secure section of the EVPC website, using unique passwords or if votes are casted and registered in a secure online voting application.
+The same rules apply to electronic ballots as to voting during the Annual General Meeting and Extraordinary Meetings.
+An electronic ballot is only valid if a vote is registered on the secure section of the EVPC website, using unique passwords.